Ronald E. McNair Biography

 HE EXCELLED IN MANY ASPECTS OF LIFE.

 Ronald McNair also held a fifth degree black belt in karate and was an accomplished jazz saxophonist.
 He was married and was the dedicated father of a daughter and a son.
-After his death in the Challenger explosion in January 1986, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage college students with similar backgrounds to Dr. McNair to enroll in graduate studies.
-Thus, the program targets students of color and low income, first-generation college students.
+After his death in the Challenger explosion in January 1986, members of Congress provided funding for the Ronald E. McNair Post-Baccalaureate Achievement Program to encourage college students to enroll in graduate studies.

 This program is dedicated to the high standards of achievement inspired by Dr. McNair’s life.